CALDISS-AAU/sdsphd20/content/material/check-ins/index.md

+**Slides and recording**

+Slides from the check-in can be downloaded [here](https://raw.githubusercontent.com/CALDISS-AAU/sdsphd20/master/slides/present_sdsphd20_check-in-I.pdf).

+Recording from the check-in can be seen [here](https://youtu.be/41LH-0x84Ws).

 ### Check-in II: Monday November 16th from 13.00-14.30

 At this check-in we will follow-up on how you are doing with the provided e-course material.